accrescent/accrescent/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Accrescent!
+Thank you for your interest in contributing to Accroissant!
 Here are a few resources to help you get started.

 The [public roadmap] outlines the project's current plans and priorities.
 If you